 That way, when you feel like organizing a vacation, you already have a lot of the necessary spending money saved up.
 It also makes it a lot easier to go on impromptu trips without major financial drawbacks.

 Not digging around for prices

 Feel like you’re too broke to travel?
 The truth is that travel is a lot more accessible than many might think, you just have to be savvy about how you do it.

-For instance, some websites can highlight travel deals and show you the cheapest flights from your local airport, if you’re not too picky on where you plan on flying to.
+For instance, some websites can highlight travel deals and show you the cheapest flights from your local airport, if you’re not too picky about where you plan to fly.